White Aggregation and Restoration for Few-shot 3D Point Cloud Semantic Segmentation: Introduction

-To this end, we propose White Aggregation and Restoration Module (WARM), which is the extended cross-attention module sandwiched between whitening and coloring transformations.
-Specifically, WARM first applies whitening~\cite{bell1997independent}, which is a standardization transform that removes correlations, to the support features to align with the prototypical tokens.
-By sharing the feature space, the tokens actively interact with the features, enabling adaptive semantic representations rather than local ones, as illustrated in Fig.~\ref{fig_motivation}~(b).
-Moreover, decorrelating feature channels leads to smoother and more stable optimization~\cite{daneshmand2020batch, huang2018decorrelated}.
-Thereafter, coloring—the inverse operation of whitening—restores the removed statistics to the resulting prototypes, preserving essential feature properties for comprehensive representation.o Ultimately, WARM contributes to effective prototype generation by improving compatibility between learnable prototypes and support features, while also fostering stable optimization.
+To enable effective attention-based prototype generation in FS-PCS, we introduce a simple approach that integrates cross-attention with established alignment techniques.
+Our proposed White Aggregation and Restoration Module (WARM) constructs semantically meaningful prototypes via robust attention induced by aligned prototypical tokens and support features.
+Specifically, in order to align with the prototypical tokens, the support features are transformed to a whitened space \cite{bell1997independent} where it is standardized and decorrelated.
+By operating in a shared feature space, the tokens establish interactions with the features that promote semantically coherent representations instead of ones locally confined in the projection space.
+Moreover, decorrelating features promotes smoother and more stable optimization \cite{daneshmand2020batch, huang2018decorrelated}.
+Subsequently, coloring—the inverse operation of whitening—restores the separated characteristics to the resulting prototypes, preserving essential feature properties for faithful representation.
+Ultimately, WARM contributes to effective attention-based prototype generation in FS-PCS by improving compatibility between prototypical tokens and support features, while also fostering stable optimization.

-As a result, our proposed method achieves state-of-the-art performance on FS-PCS datasets~\cite{armeni20163d, dai2017scannet} with significant margins.
-We validate our method through extensive experiments, showing its effectiveness in addressing the aforementioned issues and improving performance via better feature alignment and channel decorrelation.
-The significance of our work lies in rethinking a simple architecture in light of task-specific challenges---an aspect often overlooked in recent FS-PCS literature---and introducing a complementary perspective for future research.

-In summary, our contributions are as follows: \begin{itemize} \item We revisit the conventional algorithmic approaches in prototype generation for FS-PCS, and empirically demonstrate their limitations in terms of inconsistency. \item We propose WARM, an extended cross-attention module tailored to FS-PCS, which resolves the misalignment by incorporating whitening and coloring transformations into the attention process. \item We validate the effectiveness of WARM through extensive experiments, including significant performance gains and comprehensive ablation analyses. \end{itemize}